Voting in Delaware elections

 Absentee Ballot Process: To vote absentee, you must submit an affidavit to request a ballot and swear or affirm that you are unable to go to your regular polling place during the election.
 There are separate affadavits for each type of election and for each county.
-The affidavit can be obtained by phoning or writing the County Board of Elections or the affidavit may be downloaded from the Delaware Election Commission site here.
+The affidavit can be obtained by phoning or writing the County Board of Elections or the affidavit may be downloaded from the Delaware Election Commission website.

 Early Voting: You may vote by absentee ballot in-person at the County Board of Elections.
 Contact the Board of Elections office to determine when absentee ballots will be available and the hours for voting.
 Be sure to take proof of identity with you when you go to vote.
 In-office voting ends on the Monday before Tuesday election days.

 Polling Place Hours: Polling place hours are 7:00 am to 8:00 pm.
 If you are in line waiting to vote at closing time, you may cast yout vote even if it is done after 8:00 pm.